or4sa/datasets/README.md

-# SA datasets
+# Overview

-Information of data sets and curated data sets for public use that pertain to South Africa or Africa
+The goal of this repo is to provide people with a reference to available sites that hold or reference publicly available data sets.
+A general reference section provides a list of organisations and sites that host information.
+Sites that provide data related to Africa and to South Africa are also provided.